Floorp-Projects/Floorp/services/settings/docs/index.rst

 Now, when ``RemoteSettings("some-key").get()`` is called from an empty profile, the ``some-key.json`` file is going to be loaded before the results are returned.

 JSON dumps in the tree are periodically updated by ``taskcluster/docker/periodic-updates/scripts/periodic_file_updates.sh``.
+If your collection's in-tree dump should not be kept up to date by this automation, place the JSON file in ``services/settings/static-dumps/`` instead.

 .. note::